Playfully Manifest a Meaningful Life

 What if a mission statement could be playful?
 What if your mission, like you, could be ever evolving, ever changing, and always expanding?
 While a mission statement can feel intimidating or limiting, you can try a “mission paintment”: a spontaneous work of art that expresses your vision with bold colors, wild strokes, and evolving designs.

-Excerpted from Hop, Skip, Jump: 75 Ways to Playfully Manifest a Meaningful Life ©2014 Marney Makridakis.
-Published with permission from NewWorldLibrary.com.
+Excerpted from the book Hop, Skip, Jump: 75 Ways to Playfully Manifest a Meaningful Life ©2014 Marney Makridakis.
+Printed with permission of NewWorldLibrary.com.

 Marney K. Makridakis is the author of Creating Time and Hop, Skip, Jump and founder of the online community Artella Land. ...

 Maslow's peak experiences; Csikszentmihalyi's flow.